snoop2head/Tokenized-Lip-Reading/README.md

   | T THERE IS ABSENTL IN A | ABSOLUTELY CO |
   | NO ABSET YE NOT | ARE ABSOLUTELY NICE |
   | RELATE I OPES'LL BE | ABSOLUTELY |
-- Encoder is deeper than the decoder model to enable feature extraction, similar to [VideoMAE](https://arxiv.org/abs/2203.12602).

 **Finetuning Bidirectional Encoder**

 ![finetuning](./assets/finetuning.png)

 - Detached 3D ResNet, Patch Embedding and Transformer Encoder weights for downstream task.
+- Encoder is 12 transformers layers, where last 4 encoder layers' hidden states were passed on to classification head.
 - Supplied both the original input and flipped input to the model per training step where the difference between the output logits act as regularization.
 - Applied label smoothing loss and mixup augmentation which is similar to previous literatures.